JhonatanDP/urban-octo-telegram/README.md

 ## Problems.

- 1 - The website code was not specify, too many div.
+1. - The website code was not specify, too many div.
- 2 - Some CSS rules were repetitive.
+2. - Some CSS rules were repetitive.

- ### Screenshot of parts in the starter code.
+ ### Screenshot of parts in the starter code for the html and css.

 Title of the page changed to Horiseon